Table of contents

 - Smoking.
 Cigarette smoking increases your risk, especially if you have a genetic predisposition towards the condition.
 Smoking may also be associated with greater disease severity

-- Joint pain and swelling, tenderness, or stiffness that lasts for six weeks or longer.
+- Joint pain and swelling, tenderness, or stiffness lasting for six weeks or longer.

-- Morning stiffness that lasts for 30 minutes or longer.
+- Morning stiffness lasting for 30 minutes or longer.

 - More than one joint is affected.